Toflar/state-set-index/README.md

 * The `AlphabetInterface` is very straight-forward.
 It only consists of a `map(string $char, int $alphabetSize)` method which the library needs to map characters to an internal label.
 Whether you load/store the alphabet in some database is up to you.
 The library ships with an `InMemoryAlphabet` for reference and simple use cases.
+You don't even need to store the alphabet as we already have one with the UTF-8 codepoints, that's what `Utf8Alphabet` is for.
 * The `StateSetInterface` is more complex but is essentially responsible to load and store information about the state set of your index.
 Again, whether you load/store the state set in some database is up to you.
 The library ships with an `InMemoryStateSet` for reference and simple use cases.